jlevy/og-equity-compensation/README.md

 After a company IPOs and is public, it can seek investment in public markets.

-A startup goes through [several stages of growth](#stages-of-a-startup) as it raises capital based on the hope and expectation that it will grow and make more money in the future.
+A startup goes through [several stages of growth](#stages-of-a-startup) as it raises capital based on the hope and expectation that the company will grow and make more money in the future.

 - 🄳 As these companies add (or “issue”) stock, the number of outstanding shares goes up, and the percentage ownership of each shareholder goes down.